yuangao-tum/Riskaware-Scenario-analyse/README.md

     ```

 ### Step 3: Using Prompt Templates to Analyze the Scenarios
 - In `llm`, three scripts correspond to three different templates.
 Additionally, response times can be recorded while analyzing each timestep for each scenario.
+Ensure that the paths in the scripts are correctly set according to your directory structure.
 - Various flags allow for analysis at the **last timestep** or a **specific timestep**.
 - After running each script, the relevant outputs are saved, including: